Why Tooling Is a Team Problem, Not a DevOps Problem

 Mutual support shows up in cross-platform fixes.
 When I (Abhip) spent time building Windows compatibility, it wasn’t just a DX improvement.
 It was removing a blocker that prevented half the team from working locally.
 The justfile, Celery separation, and .gitattributes changes were infrastructure investments that paid dividends in team velocity.

 The broader lesson: tooling is a leadership activity, not a DevOps task.
 Someone on the team needs to care about the developer experience of their teammates, not just the code but the entire workflow from pulling the repo to deploying to production.
-In our case, 36 of 71 total MRs (roughly half the project’s Git history) are developer experience work.
-That ratio might seem high, but every one of those MRs made the other 35 easier to ship.
+In our case, roughly half the project’s Git history is developer experience work.
+That ratio might seem high, but every one of those MRs made the others easier to ship.